There’s this constant drag in the air that you can’t cheaply travel the world and that it has to be expensive.

 Okay, so not a lot of people like to do this but if you’re really wanting to visit the Cloud Rainforest of Manuel Antonio but you just think they’re charging way too much then why not just sneak in.
 After all, it’s not like they’re doing anything.
 Instead of entering from the front entrance, why not go through the back?

-You get the same experience, only backwards and if you get caught at the front gate you’ve already seen what you’ve wanted to see so getting kicked out is no big deal.
+You get the same experience, only backward and if you get caught at the front gate you’ve already seen what you’ve wanted to see so getting kicked out is no big deal.
 This works for many places.
-Use your imagination, be a little naughty, sneak in! 😉
+Use your imagination, be a little naughty, sneak in!

 Bring Your Documents

 Bringing along your personal cards from home and keeping them stashed in a good travel wallet can do many things.
 For instance, bringing a student card can get you student discounts at hostels, resorts, museums and many other places.
 Don’t have one?
 Then buy/create a fake one!